You want smart political talk without the meltdowns?

 He is a disruptor.

-Now, I know that the deal there's two choices, like I said, on terrorists are two choices on tariffs.
+Now, I know that the deal, there's two choices, like I said, on tariffs.

-You keep getting ripped off, or you challenge the system and fight for better deals.
+You keep getting ripped off or you challenge the system and fight for better deals.

-The same thing after three years of nonstop war, which really evolved into a proxy war between the U.S. and Russia, and don't get me wrong, I think I know Putin's a murdering dictator thug, and he doesn't give a damn of that he's killing innocent men, women, and children, which he's been doing.
+And don't get me wrong, I think I know Putin's a murdering dictator thug, and he doesn't give a damn if he's killing innocent men, women, and children, which he's been doing.

 He doesn't care.

-But with that said, there's there's progress.
+But with that said, there's progress.

-What are you t Crimea was gone nearly 10 years ago?
+Crimea was gone nearly 10 years ago.

 That happened on Obama and Biden's watch.

-That was that's a trigger for Vladimir Putin and Russia.
+That's a trigger for Vladimir Putin and Russia.

-That wasn't gonna happen either.
+That wasn't going to happen either.

 They don't have any good options.

-Now we don't have many options either.
+Now, we don't have many options either.

-In other words, the United States can continue to be the proxy and fight Russia, and I don't think the American people have the appetite for that, and that was crashing and burning by the end of the Biden administration because we already spent a few hundred billion dollars, you know, helping Ukraine sustain itself to the extent they were able, but there's not going to be a country left if a deal's not struck.
+And that was crashing and burning by the end of the Biden administration because we already spent a few hundred billion dollars, you know, helping Ukraine sustain itself to the extent they were able.

 There just isn't.